Travel Guide: Pagsanjan Falls in Laguna (Boat Ride Rates, Fare, How to Get There)

 Tourist Traps and Travel Tips:

 You may opt to bring waterproof cameras, or casing to protect your gear.
-An alternative is to buy disposable film cameras (also waterproof) for less than a thousand pesos.
-Memories are better preserved in print than nothing at all.

 Should you take the bus to Pagsanjan from Cubao or Pasay/Taft, there are times when a man will approach you inside the bus and offer to take you to a resort via a tricycle.
 Nothing unusual or wrong with this.
 Tutubi has seen it many times particularly with foreign tourists, usually Koreans.
 Stiff competition from thousands of licensed boatmen is to blame for incidents like this.